Paxil Birth Defects

 Contact an Experienced Paxil Litigation Lawyer Today

-The Driscoll Firm, P.C., has represented clients injured by dangerous pharmaceuticals and medical devices for more than a decade.
+The Driscoll Firm, LLC, has represented clients injured by dangerous pharmaceuticals and medical devices for more than a decade.
 In the last three years alone, we have recovered nearly $140 million in settlements for deserving clients.

 For more information: